luis-orantes/doc-dev-notes/notes/english/mobile/android/install/mac/README.md

 Open the SDK manager in `tools->SDK manager` and stay in `SDK platfoms` in the menu, and check `show package details`.

-In the Android SDK at the left menu select `Android SDK` unselect the top API (34) and select the second top API (33).
+In the Android SDK at the left menu select `Android SDK` unselect the top API (36) and select the second top API (35).
-Select `platform` and the `Google APIs system image` of your OS (ARM or Intel, according to your type of processor).

-> Ionic capacitor runs from Android 5.1 API 22 but it will show only a white screen in the emulator because that API version doesn't come with Chrome.
-> In practice, in a device, the App will be shown correctly since vendors will install chrome by default.
+Select `platform` and `Google Play ARM 64 v8a System Image`.